 It should be noted this sum is an estimate calculated by using a rate per square metre based on information provided by Building Cost Information Service (BCIS).

 Valuation and market comments

-£95,000 (Ninety Five Thousand Pounds).
+The market value of the property is considered to be £95,000 (Ninety Five Thousand Pounds).
+This reflects current market conditions.